TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 Optionally, you can specify a palette.
 The value of the `palette` key specifies a path, relative to the file system, where TrenchBroom will look for a palette file that comes with the game's assets.

-Finally, the `attribute` key specifies the name of a worldspawn property where TrenchBroom will store the list of selected texture collections in the map file.
+The `attribute` key specifies the name of a worldspawn property where TrenchBroom will store the list of selected texture collections in the map file.

+The optional `excludes` key specifies a list of patterns matched against texture names which will be ignored and not displayed in the [texture browser](#texture_browser).
+Wildcards `*` and `?` are allowed.
+Use backslashes to escape literal `*` and `?` chars.

+	"textures": {
+        "package": { "type": "directory", "root": "textures" }, "format": { "extensions": [ "" ], "format": "image" },
+        "attribute": "_tb_textures",
+        "excludes": [ "*_norm", "*_gloss" ]
+    },

 #### Entity Configuration